GriffinRichards/Porymap-Animation/GUIDE.md

 ```
 These are the files containing the animation data.
 If you would like to use your own file you need only change the filepath.

-By default these files contain animation data for all of the vanilla animations in each game version.
+By default these files contain animation data for all the vanilla animations in each game version.
 If you would like to delete the files for the versions you are not using you may replace all 3 filepaths with the same file, or replace the exports with empty objects, e.g.
 ```
 import {tilesetsData as em}   from './animations_pokeemerald.js';
 export const versionData = [{}, {}, em];